EricLWang/self/Codex.md

 * Strive for **Quality** in work or play.
 * It is impossible to ever occupy any moment but the present.
 * Maximizing the number and duration of flow states in life is a desirible and important goal.
+* Drive towards productive friction.
+This is where growth is found.
 * The physical world around you is always better than the virtual one in your pocket.
 * Productivity/Effectiveness = **[Time * Intensity]**.
 This applies to both work and pleasure.
 Happiness and fulfillment follow a similar equation.
 * If viewing your relationships as a graph, the sum of **[# of edges * weight]** of that graph is a strong indicator for happiness and fulfillment, and should be prioritized.